-Did you know that swimming is England’s most popular mass participation sport with 2.5 million people swimming at least once a week?
+There are well over 5,000 publicly accessible swimming pools in England and swimming is England’s most popular mass participation sport.
+2.5 million people swimming at least once a week!

 In England there are two major organisations that provide a nationally recognised and reputable swimming badge and certificate scheme: